RakimKai/Artist-Roadmap/README.md

 # Spotify Artist Roadmap Web App

 ## Overview
 This web app is built using React and interfaces with the Spotify API.
 The main functionality of the application is to allow users to input an artist's name and retrieve a roadmap of their albums.
 Clicking on any particular album will display its tracklist.
-As a personal challenge, the styling and layout for this project were created using TailwindCSS.
+The styling and layout for this project were created using TailwindCSS.

 ## Features
 - **Search Artist**: Input an artist's name to fetch their album roadmap.